Teymarr/TeymarrP/_posts/2024-12-24-Running-a-Virtual-Machine.md

 date: 2024-12-24
 layout: post
 ---
-Hello everyone, Teymarr here!
+Hello everyone, Malek here!
 Today, I’m recounting my full experience setting up a Windows on ARM virtual machine (VM) on my Apple Silicon (M2) Mac.
 I started with UTM, navigated through numerous dependency hurdles, removed references to chntpw, and overcame unexpected folder-structure issues.
 In the end, I successfully created a working Windows on ARM ISO using UUP Dump.
 Below is the detailed blog post capturing every twist and turn along the way.

 ## **Why Run Windows on ARM on an M2 Mac?**